 There’s no better entry point to vintage watches than an old pocketwatch.
 While less versatile than a wristwatch unless you’re a regular wearer of waistcoats, pocketwatches are dirt cheap and undeniably gorgeous.
 As opposed to the more complicated and elegant timepieces from Europe, the pocketwatches turned out by the millions by long lost American brands like Elgin, Ingersoll and Waltham are more robustly made and affordable; they can almost be bought by the bucket.
 They are also easy to fix, making them a great intro to mechanical watches for the aspiring tinkerer.

 Want a dive watch with historical significance?
 Look no further than the original Citizen Aqualand from the mid-1980s, which was the first dive watch to integrate an electronic depth gauge.
 This is the watch that arguably killed off the traditional dive watch and ushered in an era of dive computers.
 Don’t let its quartz movement scare you away.
 The Aqualand has looks that are now considered classic, with its thin rotating bezel, bulging depth sensor, bright dial markers and hands and the small digital display at 12:00.
+The original version came with a caseback held tight with tiny screws and two batteries, making it more finicky to own.
+The later JP2000 re-issue was improved with a screw-in caseback and a single battery but kept the same dimensions and killer design.
 Make sure to get the vented rubber strap with the no-deco times printed on it.

 The vintage Rolex Submariner is arguably the most popular collector’s watch of all time, and for good reason.
 It’s got classic looks, unassailable pedigree and a build quality suitable for daily wear.
 But then, vintage Subs, while common, don’t come cheap.
 Enter Tudor, Rolex’s more affordable offshoot.
 Hans Wilsdorf’s original vision of a Rolex for the masses still holds true with vintage examples.
 The Tudor Submariner uses the identical case, bracelet, bezel and crown as the Rolex but ticks thanks to an ETA movement that kept the price down back in the day and still does today.
 There are several iterations of Tudor Subs, from the original 1950s version with Tudor rose logo and Mercedes hand set to the more rare “Snowflake” variety of the early ‘70s with its distinctive blocky hands.
 You can even hunt for a Tudor “MilSub”, the version procured for France’s elite Marine Nationale divers.
 Tudor Submariner prices have ballooned lately thanks in no small part to the brand’s successful return to the U.S. market.
 You’ll have to look harder for a bargain.